YoBii/LethalMoonUnlocks/README.md

 #### Discounted Moons are Permanently Discovered
 > **Optional:** Keep access to discounted moons!

-When a moon is discounted, it will be permanently discovered, meaning it's added to the moons available in the Terminal's moon catalogue - on top of your base selection.
+When a moon is discounted, it will be permanently discovered, meaning it's added to the moons available in the Terminal's moon catalog - on top of your base selection.
 This ensures that any moon you've unlocked a discount for will always be available for travel in Discovery Mode.

 #### Reset Permanent Discoveries on Expiry
 > **Optional:** Keeps things fresh by resetting discovery status on expiry!

-When the discount for a permanently discovered moon expires, it will also reset that moon's permanent discovery status, making it disappear from the moon catalogue.
+When the discount for a permanently discovered moon expires, it will also reset that moon's permanent discovery status, making it disappear from the moon catalog.
 > This is the only way permanent discoveries can vanish during a run, increasing variety in the late game.
 </details>